John Henry "Pop" Lloyd Humanitarian Awards

 LEONARD COLEMAN

-Leonard Coleman is the former president of the National League of Professional
+Leonard Coleman is the former president of the National League of Professional Baseball Clubs.
+After graduating with a degree in history from Princeton University,

 Coleman received a master’s in public administration and a master’s in education and